mlbendall/pbbarcode/doc/PbbarcodeFunctionalSpecification.rst

 This document describes the interface and input/output formats of the ``pbbarcode`` package command line tools.
-The package provides utilities for annotating individual ZMWs directly from a bas.h5 file, emitting fast[a|q] files for each barcode, and labeling alignments stored in a cmp.h5 file.
+The package provides utilities for annotating individual ZMWs directly from a bas.h5 file, emitting fast[a|q] files for each barcode, labeling alignments stored in a cmp.h5 file, and calling consensus on small amplicon sequencing runs (requires pbdagcon)

-At the moment, three analysis modes are supported.
-The ``symmetric`` mode supports barcode designs with two identical barcodes on both sides of a SMRTbell, e.g., for barcodes (A, B), molecules are labeled as A--A or B--B. The ``asymmetric`` mode supports barcode designs with different barcodes on each side of a molecule with no constraints on which barcodes must appear together, e.g., in the case of three
+At the moment, two analysis modes are supported.
+The ``symmetric`` mode supports barcode designs with two identical barcodes on both sides of a SMRTbell, e.g., for barcodes (A, B), molecules are labeled as A--A or B--B. The ``paired`` mode supports designs with two distinct barcodes on each side of the molecule which are different, but neither barcode appears without its mate.
-barcodes: (A,B,C), the following barcode sets are checked, A--B, A--C, and B--C. There is no orientation, hence there is no difference between A--B and B--A; A--B is arbitrarily chosen because A appears before B in the barcode list.
-Finally, with many barcode sample preparations, the two barcodes on each side of the molecule are different, but neither barcode appears without its mate.
 The minimum example is given with the following barcodes: (ALeft, ARight, BLeft, BRight), where the following barcode sets are checked: ALeft--ARight, BLeft--BRight.

 It is important to highlight that barcode fasta files specify a list